-God assures us that as condemnation passed upon all in Adam, so he has arranged for a new head, father or lifegiver for the race, into whom all may be transferred by faith; and that as all in Adam shared his death-sentence, so all in Christ may share his reward of life, being justified by faith in his blood.
+God assures us that as condemnation passed upon all in Adam, so he has arranged for a new head, father or life-giver for the race, into whom all may be transferred by faith and obedience and that as all in Adam shared the curse of death, so all in Christ will share the blessing of restitution; the Church being an exception.
 (Rom.
-5:12, 18, 19.)
-Thus seen, the death of Jesus, the undefiled, the sinless one, was a complete settlement toward God of the sin of Adam.
-As one man had sinned, and all in him had shared his curse, his penalty, so Jesus, having paid the penalty of that one sinner, bought not only Adam, but all of his posterity, -all men-who by heredity shared his weaknesses and sins and the penalty of these,-death.
-Our Lord, "the man Christ Jesus," himself unblemished, approved, and with a perfect seed or race in him, unborn, likewise untainted with sin, gave his all of human life and title as the full ransomprice for Adam and the race or seed in him when sentenced.
-Having thus fully purchased the lives of Adam and his race.
-Christ offers to adopt as his seed, his children, all of Adam's race who will accept the terms of his New Covenant and thus by faith come into his family-the family of Godand receive everlasting life.
-Thus the Redeemer will "see his seed [as many of Adam's seed as will accept adoption. upon his conditions] and prolong his days [resurrection to a higher than human plane, being granted him by the Father as a reward for his obedience]," and all in the most unlikely way ;- by the sacrifice of life and posterity.
-And thus it is written : "As all in Adam die, even so all in Christ shall be made alive."-Corrected translation, 1 Cor.
-15:22.
+5:12,18,19) Thus seen, the death of Jesus, the undefiled, the sinless one, was a complete settlement toward God of the sin of Adam.
+As one man had sinned, and all in him had shared his curse, his penalty, so Jesus, having paid the penalty of that one sinner, bought not only Adam, but all his posterity-all men-who by heredity shared his weaknesses and sins and the penalty of these-death.
+Our Lord, "the man Christ Jesus," himself unblemished, approved, and with a perfect seed or race in him, unborn, likewise untainted with sin, gave his all of human life and title as the full ransom-price for Adam and the race or seed in him when sentenced.